 Marrick Safaris offers us the chance of finding South African Hedgehog.

 Day 6.
 Kimberley area

 After breakfast we head out to look for some more of our target species.
 Black Wildebeest, rated by some as the most stupid of all antelopes (due to their inquisitive nature), will be found with relative ease, along with Giraffe, Common Eland and Gemsbok, while Caracal will require some luck!
 Once again, we will spend some time on foot during the day, looking for small mammals, reptiles, and the likes.
 Birding can also be particularly rewarding, with Blue Crane often breeding on the farm and Double-banded Courser sometimes common.
 Other birds to see around the property include Secretarybird, Bradfield's Swift, Pink-billed, Red-capped, Fawn-colored, and Spike-heeled Larks, Golden-tailed Woodpecker, Cape Penduline Tit, Quailfinch, Black-faced Waxbill, and many Lark-like Buntings.
 After dinner we may go for our other night drive.

 Overnight: Marrick Safaris

 Day 7.
 Kimberley and Mokala National Park

 This will be our last full day in the Kimberley area, which we'll spend for the most part in nearby Mokala National Park.
 This is a recently proclaimed South African national park, a truly splendid one, which holds, among many others, not only a large herd of Roan Antelope but also

-www.birdingecotours.com

 Sable Antelope, Kudu, Black Wildebeest, Giraffe, Tsessebe, Steenbok, and Meerkat (Suricate).
 Birds to look for around the park include Short-toed Rock Thrush, Red-crested Korhaan, Yellow Canary, Red-headed Finch, Buffy and Nicholson's Pipits, Long-tailed Paradise Whydah, Mountain Wheatear, Striped Kingfisher, and Shaft-tailed Whydah.
 We might also briefly visit the Kimberley "Big Hole" for those that might want to catch a quick glimpse of the deepest human-made hole in the world.

 Overnight: Marrick Safaris

 Cute Meerkats will be one of our targets at Marrick Safaris.

 Day 8.
+Departure

-Departure After some final mammal- and bird-viewing we make a short (half-an-hour) drive to Kimberley airport, where the tour concludes.
+After some final mammal- and bird-viewing we make a short (half-an-hour) drive to Kimberley airport, where the tour concludes.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 8 days
+Duration: 8 days Group size: 3-6

-Group size: 3 - 8 (rarely 9)

-Dates: 02 - 09 October 2022 (Provisionally closed for new bookings - kindly book for 2023 to avoid disappointment, or e-mail us (info@birdingecotours.com) if you want to be waitlisted, added to a similar 2022 tour we still have openings for, or if you have a group of 4-8 and want a bespoke version of this birding tour.)
-19 - 26 September 2023

-Start: Upington
+Dates: 19 - 26 September 2024

+19 - 26 September 2025

-End: Kimberley
+Start: Upington End: Kimberley

-Prices: R54,305 per person sharing, based on 3-8 participants (2022) R60,278 per person sharing, based on 3-8 participants (2023)
+Prices: R66,909 per person sharing, based on 3-8 participants (2024)

+R74,269 per person sharing, based on 3-8 participants (2025)

-Single supplement: R5,434 (2022) R5,977 (2023)
+Single supplement: R6,634 (2024)

+R7,363 (2025)

 Price includes:

+Meals

+Accommodation

+Entrance fees

+Three night drives

+Two open-top game drives

+Guiding fees

-Meals Accommodation Entrance fees Three night drives Two open-top game drives Guiding fees All transport while on tour Price excludes:
+All transport while on tour

+Price excludes:

+Local and international flights

+Personal insurance

+Drinks

-Local and international flights Personal insurance Drinks Gratuities (please see our tipping guidelines blog) Personal expenses such as gifts
+Gratuities (please see our tipping guidelines blog)

+Personal expenses such as gifts